muryulia/8-Week-SQL-Challenge/Case Study #5 - Data Mart/Solution.md

 | Retail   | 6906861113         | 6738777279        | -168083834      | -2.43                 |
 | Shopify  | 219412034          | 235170474         | 15758440        | 7.18                  |

 Sales drop in Retail had the highest negative impact in sales metrics performance in 2020.
-And we can see that the Shopify platform showed 7.18% growth.
+And we can see that the Shopify platform has showed 7.18% growth.
 However, the growth of the Shopify platform did not compensate for the drop in Retail platform.

 - **age_band:**